joewardperalta/full-stack-dev-notes/basics/overview-of-the-internet.md

 | 301 Moved Permanently     | The resource has been moved          |
 | 404 Not Found             | The requested resource was not found |
 | 500 Internal Server Error | The server encountered an error      |

+## Evolution of Web Development: From Static to Web 2.0

+In the early days of the internet, websites were static made up of fixed text, images, and links—with little to no interactivity.
+These pages didn’t change based on user behavior and required full reloads to navigate between content.

+By the early 2000s, the web evolved into what is known as **Web 2.0**.
+This era introduced **dynamic web applications** where content could update in response to user input without refreshing the page.
+It also emphasized user participation, giving rise to blogs, social media, and collaborative platforms like wikis.

+Key technologies powered this shift. **jQuery** enabled fetching data dynamically while a page was running.
+On the server side, frameworks like **Spring**, **Django**, and **Ruby on Rails** made it easier to connect to databases, store user-generated content, and display it in real time.